 Easy as a, b, c, d, and e!

 Okeh now, enough of the age obsession!

-Let’s move on to other demographic factors.
+Now, let’s move on to other demographic factors.

 The data in Facebook audience insights shows that there are more women on Facebook than men.

-You can choose to show the ad either to your male audience or female audience or to both based on how you’d like your spendings to go or based on the previous advertising experience or the right market segment for your product.
+You can choose to show the ad either to your male audience or female audience or i.e. age both based on how you’d like your spendings to go or based on the previous advertising experience or the right market segment for your product.

 Facebook shows the following stats for education based on the data provided by the users.

 If you know some of the features of your target audience (i.e., age, location, gender, interests, etc.), Facebook can sort out this information for you for the selected audience.

 All you will need to do is fill in the audience traits you want to check the education stats for on business managers’ audience insights menu.